 School will issue this, listing the defense date and the committee members.
-The Educational Programs Coordinator will print out the warrant and give it to the student at the dissertation defense.
-Then it will be signed by the members of the Final Dissertation Defense Committee after a successful defense or when any needed corrections/additions are made.
+The Educational Programs Coordinator will electronically distribute the warrant the morning of the scheduled defense.
+Then it will be electronically signed by the members of the Final Dissertation Defense Committee after a successful defense or when any needed corrections/additions are made.